Advice from the department can be found here.

 Update 13 May 2022

-For the most up to date advice on COVID matters including leave arrangements and Guidelines for Backfilling due to COVID absences, please see COVID-19 advice to members – Schools
+For the most up-to-date advice on COVID matters including leave arrangements and Guidelines for Backfilling due to COVID absences, please contact Federation.

 Update 9 May 2022

-Federation’s advice for non-school based members in relation to Term 2 school operations can be found here: COVID-19 advice to members – Non-School Based
+For Federation’s advice for non-school-based members in relation to Term 2 school operations please contact Federation.

 Update 2 May 2022

-Federation’s advice for members in relation to Term 2 school operations can be found here: COVID-19 advice to members – Schools
+For Federation’s advice for members in relation to Term 2 school operations please contact Federation.

 Update 28 April 2022